Sulfite: E numbers

-E numbers for sulfites as food additives are:
+E numbers for sulfites as preservative food additives are:

+In addition, two non-preservative food additives are produced by reacting with sulfite and hence have "sulfite" in the name:

+Both are types of caramel coloring.
+The sulfite in these additives have a tight chemical bond with the caramel and are not easily freed.

 Health effects

 Allergic reactions to sulfites appear to be very rare in the general population, but more common in hyperallergic individuals.

-Sulfites are counted among the top nine food allergens, but a reaction to sulfite is not a true allergy.
+Sulfites are counted among the top nine food allergens, but a reaction to sulfite is seldom a true allergy.
 Some people have positive skin allergy tests to sulfites indicating true (IgE-mediated) allergy.
 Chronic skin conditions in the hands, perineum, and face have been reported in individuals that regularly use cosmetics or medications containing sulfites.
 Occupational exposure to sulfites has been reported to cause persistent skin symptoms.

 It may cause breathing difficulty within minutes after eating a food containing it.
 Asthmatics and possibly people with salicylate sensitivity (or aspirin sensitivity) are at an elevated risk for reaction to sulfites.
 Anaphylaxis and life-threatening reactions are rare.
 Other potential symptoms include sneezing, swelling of the throat, hives, and migraine.

 A 2017 study has shown negative impacts of sulfites on bacteria found in the human microbiome.